 - Full-service restaurants;

-- Bars and taverns;
+- Bars and taverns; and

-- Food trucks and carts; and
+- Food trucks and carts;

-(See our separate posts on food trucks and carts and catering services.)
+(See our separate post on catering services).

 Careers available in this sector include:

 - Kitchen helpers, dishwashers, bussers, and related support occupations; and

 Entry level positions like kitchen helpers, dishwashers, bussers, servers, and bartenders generally start out at minimum wage, although servers and bartenders may earn additional income through tips.